youuyk/ForumSeeker/README.md

 Rank 10: https://stackoverflow.com/questions/45290219
 ```

-### 🔈Running ForumDR with custom data
+### 🔈Running ForumSeeker with custom data
 ---
-To run ForumDR with custom data, the data should be saved as pickle.
+To run ForumSeeker with custom data, the data should be saved as pickle.
 First, save user-side data at ```./failure_case/``` directory.
 ```
 |--failure_case         # Directory to save user-side data from failure system